tarantool/doc/doc/book/box/atomic.rst

 If a task is interactive -- sending requests to the server and receiving responses -- then it involves network IO, and therefore there is an implicit yield, even if the request that is sent to the server is not itself an implicit yield request.
-Therefore, the sequence:
+Therefore, the following sequence

 .. cssclass:: highlight
 .. parsed-literal::

-   select
+   conn.space.test:select{1}
-   select
+   conn.space.test:select{2}
-   select
+   conn.space.test:select{3}

 causes blocking (in memtx), if it is inside a function or Lua program being executed on the server instance, but causes yielding (in both memtx and vinyl)